benkay86/async-applied/README.md

 Because you have familiarized yourself with async/await by reading other tutorials, you know that async/await syntax requires the use of a runtime (a.k.a. executor) to schedule async tasks and drive them to completion.
 You also know that writing an async/await task that performs io (input/output) is impossible with the primitives in [std::io](https://doc.rust-lang.org/std/io/) because the standard library primitives block.
 Therefore, in addition to a runtime, any non-trivial async task that performs io needs non-blocking, asynchronous io primitives.
 At the time of this writing _none_ of these features are provided by the Rust standard library.
 They all exist in crates within the async ecosystem.

-### The Foundation
+### The Vocabulary

-At the foundation of the async ecosystem is a set of common traits that describe how the different parts of the ecosystem interact with each other.
+At the bottom of the async ecosystem is a set of traits that serve as a common vocabulary to describe how the different parts of the ecosystem interact with each other.
 Currently these are in:

 * [`std::future`](https://doc.rust-lang.org/std/future), the parts of the async ecosystem that have been stabilized, most notably:
 	- [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html), the fundamental trait describing an asynchronous unit of computation.